Mike Chapman (politician)

-Michael C. Chapman (born 1963) is an American customs inspector and politician serving as a Democratic member of the Washington State House of Representatives.
+Michael C. Chapman (born 1963) is an American customs inspector and politician serving as a Democratic member of the Washington State Senate.
+He previously served as a member of the Washington State House of Representatives from 2017 to 2024.

 Political career

 Chapman was a County Commissioner for Clallam County, Washington from 2009 to 2017.

 Chapman was first elected to the state legislature in 2016.
 He was reelected in 2018 and 2020.
 Chapman represents the 24th Legislative District, which includes Clallam and Jefferson counties as well as parts of Grays Harbor County.

+Chapman was elected to the Washington State Senate in November 2024 and was sworn in on December 6, 2024.

 Electoral record

 In 2018, Chapman and Jodi Wilke were the only candidates in the top-two primary for the District 24, Position 1 seat, so both advanced to the general election.

 Personal life

 Chapman and his wife, Bobbi, have two sons, and live in Port Angeles, Washington.

 Before becoming an elected official, Chapman worked as a US Customs Inspector.